surgical-vision/REIM-NeRF/README.md

    - `train_reim-nerf.sh`: trains the light-source conditioned model with sparse depth supervision.
 This is our full model

 ### Rendering C3VD from trained models

+The provided scripts assume will work with models and trajectories downloaded using the provided scripts.
+Be sure to modify them to point to either your version of pre-processed C3VD or your trained models.

 1. Go through all the steps of the [Data pre-processing workflow](#data pre-processing workflow) sections.
 This is required because the rendering process relies on camera poses.
 2. Modify `inference_nerf.sh`, `inference_nerf_depth.sh`, `inference_nerf_plus_light-source.sh`, `inference_reim-nerf.sh` under `REIM-NeRF/scripts/bash/c3vd/inference`, by replacing the placeholder value of variable `sequences_root_dir` with the path of the root directory of the pre-processed C3VD dataset (generated in step 1).
 Furthermore, replace the `checkpoints_root_dir` with the root directory of saved models for C3VD for each of the models.